Referee1536/discord-rp-tutorial/README.md

 - If you receive an error when trying to launch your status, *read the error*, try to figure out what's causing the issue, and Google it.
     - For example, `Error: Cannot find module ...` means that the computer cannot find the location of the folder.
 Make sure you copied the right address and try again.
 If you're using a service like OneDrive, try storing the files locally.
-- If you used Notepad, check out [Esprima](https://esprima.org/demo/validate.html) and paste your code inside of the text field.
-This will check for any syntax errors.

 If none of this helps, please join my [Discord Server](https://discord.gg/C85TrvGYUR) and create a Miscellaneous Help Ticket, found in the #contact-us channel.
 **Comments below will not be monitored.**